samyouaret/Air-Quality-Api/README.md

 the `--abort-on-container-exit` is necessary to make all containers(the Postgres database container) exist after the tests are finished.

-Alternatively, we can use the dev docker-compose.yml file to run the tests, Note that tests will use the Development database
+Alternatively, we can use the dev docker-compose.yml file to run the tests, Note that tests will use the Development database, and you need `nodejs` installed.

-    docker compose -f docker-compose.yml up --remove-orphan --abort-on-container-exit
+    docker compose -f docker-compose.yml up --remove-orphan

 Then simply run

+    yarn install

     yarn run test